sachinchaves/sachinchaves/README.md

 ## Summary

-I am an experienced web developer with over seven years of expertise in building dynamic, responsive, and high-performance web applications.
+I am an experienced web developer with seven years of expertise in building dynamic, responsive, and high-performance web applications.
 Proficient in a wide range of web technologies and frameworks, I thrive on creating innovative solutions that drive user engagement and satisfaction.
 I am passionate about continuous learning, collaboration, and contributing to open-source projects.

 ---